frozen-signal/Apple_IIe_MMU_IOU/readme.md

 | PIN_RESET_N  | FORCE_RESET_N_LOW | The IOU will force RESET_N low for ~35ms after power-on, then will let external components drive this signal. |
 | ORA0-7  | RA_ENABLE_N | Depending on the timings, ORA will be an input, an output pin or tri-state. |
 | MD7  | MD7_ENABLE_N | |

-## In development
-This project is in active development; while all the components are tested, bear in mind that problems might still exist.
-To facilitate debugging, the code has been kept very close to the logic seen in the schematics, at the cost of efficiency and readibility.
-Simplifications of the logic will be done later.

 ## License